microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/workbookoperation-get.md

 ### <a name="response"></a>Resposta

-Veja a seguir a resposta com o status "em execução".
+A seguir está a resposta com o status de "running".

 <!-- {